-Whether you’ve recently harvested a garden full of butternut squash or you’ve just been eyeing the squash at farmers’ markets or the grocery store, the cooler weather is a sure sign it’s time to start making some hearty squash recipes for fall.
+Whether you’ve recently harvested a garden full of butternut squash or you’ve just been eyeing squash at farmers’ markets or the grocery store, the cooler weather is a sure sign it’s time to start making some hearty squash recipes.

 Butternut squash is excellent in comfort dishes like risotto and pasta.
 But it can also be great in salads – which can be served as a side dish or first course but are hearty enough to serve as a main course with some crusty bread, a sandwich, or some soup.
 Roasting the squash brings out the sweetness, which is a great combination with the slight bitterness of cool weather greens like arugula and the crunchiness of kale.

-- 1 medium butternut squash, peeled, seeded, and cut into half-inch cubes (see note)
+- 1 butternut squash (medium) peeled, seeded, and cut into half-inch cubes (see note)

-- 1 bunch kale, tough stalks removed, cut into half-inch slices
+- 1 bunch kale leaves cut into half-inch slices

 - 1 cup arugula

-- 1/2 cup goat cheese (or use avocado for a vegan version)
+- ½ cup goat cheese avocado for a plant-based option

 - Preheat the oven to 400 degrees.